mendix/docs-site-test/content/en/docs/addons/ats-addon/rg-ats/rg-two-ats/rg-two-results.md

 The following results can be assigned to a test step:

-![](/attachments/addons/ats-addon/rg-ats/rg-two-ats/rg-two-results/passed-icon.png)  Passed – the test has passed Passed – the test has passed
+![](/attachments/addons/ats-addon/rg-ats/rg-two-ats/rg-two-results/passed-icon.png)  Passed – the test has passed

-![](/attachments/addons/ats-addon/rg-ats/rg-two-ats/rg-two-results/failed-icon.png)  Failed – the test has failed Failed – the test has failed
+![](/attachments/addons/ats-addon/rg-ats/rg-two-ats/rg-two-results/failed-icon.png)  Failed – the test has failed

 ![](/attachments/addons/ats-addon/rg-ats/rg-two-ats/rg-two-results/not-executed-icon.png)  Not Executed – the test was not executed; this happens if a test step has not met the set precondition
-  Not Executed – the test was not executed; this happens if a test step has not met the set precondition

 ![](/attachments/addons/ats-addon/rg-ats/rg-two-ats/rg-two-results/mixed-icon.png)  Different Results - some of the containing tests passed, some failed and some where not executed
-  Different Results - some of the containing tests passed, some failed and some where not executed

 ### 2.3 Actions

 On the top-right of the screen, you will find the **Edit** and **Run** buttons: